T57 heavy tank: History

 The T57 project was commenced on 12 October 1951 to design a 120 mm armed tank with an oscillating turret and autoloader.
 The initial design of the autoloader was cylindrical, however this was rejected by the Army Field Forces because such a design would take up an enormous space inside the turret bustle and limit round capacity to a maximum of 11.
 The Rheem Manufacturing Company was contracted to design and produce two pilot vehicles.
 However, the T57 was never completed and only two turrets were constructed, with both being mounted on T43 hulls for trials.
 On January 17 the US Ordinance Committee cancelled the project with both turrets scrapped and the hulls returned to a supply depot for future usage.
 Another project arose with the T77 120mm Gun Tank, which planned to mount the T57 turret to a M48 Patton tank hull, which was never completed.
 The failure of the T57 has been attributed to shifting doctrines in tank design at the time, with American designers progressing to the modern concept of main battle tanks that combined the mobility of medium tank, armor and firepower of a heavy tank in a lighter package, rendering heavy tanks obsolete.

-In popular culture

-The T57 makes an appearance inside the online video game World of Tanks and World of Tanks Blitz as a tier 10 heavy tank.